whywhs/Pytorch-Handwritten-Mathematical-Expression-Recognition/README.md

 **2019/8/13 README.md has been sorted out and you can see the previous version in .**

-2、Use pretrained Densenet weights.(You can download [here](https://download.pytorch.org/models/densenet121-a639ec97.pth))

-5、Any discussion and questions are welcome to contact me (why0706@buaa.edu.cn).

-## Original
 This program uses Attention and Coverage to realize **HMER** (HandWritten Mathematical Expression Recognition) and written by **Hongyu Wang**.
+Any discussion and questions are welcome to contact me (why0706@buaa.edu.cn).

 # Requirements